slime-systems/slime-document--support/docs/api.md

 }
 ~~~

-Unless otherwise specified, the "data" value should be a JSON object.
+Unless otherwise specified, the `data` value should be a JSON object.
-The actual value of data can vary between APIs.
+The actual value of `data` can vary between APIs.

 ### Exception Response

-The exception response will return with the HTTP status code of `422` with the JSON body resembling the following
+The exception response returns with the HTTP status code of `422` and the JSON body resembling the following example:
-example.

 ~~~json
 {